rollbar/blog/source/_posts/2013-07-12-Async-nodejs-API-server-testing.markdown

 - We use promises to notify our test when the API server is ready.
   - Documentation for using promises with Vows can be found [here](http://vowsjs.org/#-writing-asynchronous-tests).
+  - I'm not completely on-board with the Promise design pattern but it seemed like the easiest way to get this working.
+Mostly, I needed an event to be fired when there was an error that caused the API server process to shut down.
 - We use a Vows teardown function to shut down the API server process.
 - We use our API library to help test our API server.
   - We cross-check our API server's response by using our API library directly.